Each year, folks around here in Hagerstown start wondering when does open enrollment begin? It is on October 15th and ends on December 7th 2026.

 Great question.
 Medicare began calling the October 15 to December 7 Annual Election Period the Open Enrollment Period in commercials.

-This document gives you time to review changes and decide whether your current plan will continue to meet your needs.
+Plans are required to send you a Plan Annual Notice of Change (ANOC) in September to give you ample time to review any changes that might be occurring and decide whether your current plan will continue to meet your individual needs for next year.

 The Annual Notice of Change (ANOC) explains how your plan will change for the upcoming year.